HenriTEL/wedding/README.md

 ## Customize

 General content is in `vars.pug`.
+Go to `templates/wedding.scss` to change the main color.
 Images are in `static/img/`.
 About us image names must be numbers (1.jpg, 2.jpg, etc.) and you must set the total number of images in `vars.pug`.
 Update `templates/components/countdown.js` for an accurate date.